vgthecoder/arduino-midi-player/README.md

 Find the line `#define speakerPin 3` and change the three to your desired output pin, that [supports pwm](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/).

+Changing the LED Status Pin

+Find the line `define ledPin 13` and change the thirten to your desired output pin.
+(Pin 13 is equal to LED_BUILTIN)

 ## Questions?
 Feel free to ask me!